- How Do I...

 - Virginia citizens have the right to ask that any charges for the requested records be estimated in advance.

-- If a Virginia citizen believe that his or her FOIA rights have been violated, he or she may file a petition in district or circuit court to compel compliance with FOIA.
+- If a Virginia citizen believes that his or her FOIA rights have been violated, he or she may file a petition in district or circuit court to compel compliance with FOIA.
 Alternatively, he or she may contact the Virginia Freedom of Information Advisory Council (see below) for a nonbinding advisory opinion.

-Making a Request for records from King George County
+Making a Request for Records from King George County:

 - A Virginia citizen may request records from King George County by U.S. Mail, fax, e-mail, over the phone, or in person.
 FOIA does not require that your request be in writing, nor do you need to specifically state that you are requesting records under FOIA.

 - From a practical perspective, it may be helpful to both the citizen and the County officer or employee receiving your request to put the request in writing.
 This allows for the creation of a record of the request.
 It also gives the County a clear statement of what records are requested, so that there is no misunderstanding over a verbal request.
 However, the County cannot refuse to respond to your FOIA request just because you decline to put it in writing.

 - A request for public records must identify the records being sought with "reasonable specificity."
 This is a common-sense standard.
 It does not refer to or limit the volume or number of records that are requested; instead, it requires that the request be specific enough so that the respondent can identify and locate the records requested.

 - A request for public records must ask for existing records or documents.
 FOIA provides for a right to inspect or copy records; it does not provide a right to insist that County officials do research on behalf of a requester or respond to a list of questions from about County-related matters, nor does it require County officials to create a record that does not already exist.

 - A citizen may choose to receive electronic records in any format that the County uses in the regular course of business.